volatusveritas/projector/PDJ/PDJ#0.md

 ## A keyword-based language

-Last stream (29/03/2022) I discussed how I wanted the keywords to make sense and at the same time fit into a fantasy dungeon-like setting (as you can see, I love throwing challenges at myself in rather unnecessary amounts).
+Last stream (29/03/2022) I discussed how I wanted the keywords to make sense and, at the same time, fit into a fantasy dungeon-like setting (as you can see, I love throwing challenges at myself in rather unnecessary amounts).
 So the brainstorming began and I decided to name the basic data types as dungeon elements and contraptions.
 Here is the result of such playful labor:

 - Integer (int) became `abacus`.
-An abacus only has whole pieces and its antique nature fits somewhat well with a medieval RPG setting.
+An abacus only has whole pieces and its antique nature fits somewhat well with a medieval RPG setting;
 - Floating point (float) became `decimal`.
-I tried to find some object to which attach floating point numbers, but couldn't, so I just went with the standard name for it.
+I tried to find some object to which attach floating point numbers, but couldn't, so I just went with the standard name for it;
 - Boolean (bool) became `lever`.
-Levers only have two mechanical states, and the natural consequence of such a thing is that true and false have now become `on` and `off`, respectively.
+Levers only have two mechanical states, and the natural consequence of such a thing is that true and false have now become `on` and `off`, respectively;
 - String (str) became `scroll`.
-A scroll can be short or long, and is nothing but a collection of individual characters or symbols, just like a string.
+A scroll can be short or long, and is nothing but a collection of individual characters or symbols;
 - Array (arr) became `chest`.
-A chest stores items rather unorganizedly (it's hard to extract a specific item) and the contents pile up (when you add more and more items, the ones at the bottom become harder to get out), just like an array.
+A chest stores items rather unorganizedly (it's hard to extract a specific item) and the contents pile up (when you add more and more items, the ones at the bottom become harder to get out);
 - Dictionary (dict, HashMap) became `backpack`.
-Compared to a chest, a backpack is very organized and has specific pockets for specific kinds of items, so it's easier to get specific items out as long as you know what you're trying to get out, just like a dictionary.
+Compared to a chest, a backpack is very organized and has specific pockets for specific kinds of items, so it's easier to get specific items out as long as you know what you're trying to get out, just like a dictionary;
 - Linked list (llist) became `chain`.
-A chain is composed by `links`, connected to the one before and after itself.
-It's not a complex task to remove one of the links, as all you need to do is connect the one which was before and after together, just like a linked list.
+A chain is composed by `links`, each of which is connected to the ones before and after itself.
+It's not a complex task to remove one of the links, as all you need to do is connect the ones that were before and after it together;

 ### Poetry-like syntax